-Even when you’re one degree away from spontaneously combusting on the morning commute, a carefully curated selection of garments will take some of the heat off, both literally and figuratively.
+Even when you’re one degree away from spontaneously combusting on the morning commute, a carefully curated selection of summer garments will take some of the heat off, both literally and figuratively.

 So, what should you have in your peak heat rotation?
 We tapped nine style experts for their definitive suggestions.

-A White T-shirt
+A White T-Shirt

 “The definition of a high summer essential – a classic white T-shirt is the sartorial foundation on which to build any look,” says London-based menswear designer Oliver Spencer.